Our team worked alongside the Client’s team to build an inventory tracking and management device integrated into the inventory management system.

 The inventory tracker is registered to a management platform, and sends periodically information about the state of the tracked package.

 The inventory tracker has a LED indicator to warn when the battery level is too low and needs to be replaced.

-Rinf.tech conducted an initial analysis phase to study the challenges of developing such a product and the various options in terms of microcontrollers and transceivers available on the market.
-We compared different specifications of such electronic components and the conclusion was that ST Microelectronics components are the best option for this project.
+At an initial analysis phase, our team explored the challenges of developing such a product and the various options in terms of microcontrollers and transceivers available on the market.

-Once the electrical components were chosen, rinf.tech moved to the design of the PCB and electronic schematics.
-For the design phase, there were a few criteria taken into account:
+Once the electrical components were chosen, we moved on to the design of the PCB and electronic schematics.
+For the design phase, a few criteria were taken into account: